 His exposure to how children and nonliterate learn made him explore the biological roots of learning as well as the loss of biology among the so-called educated.
 His present research is on understanding how children learn the real world and world’s impact on children’s formation (psychological and physical) in order to re-imagine how to create conducive conditions for learning, creation of knowledge not only for children but also in ‘higher’ education.

-Jinan will be presenting a session entitled “From the Word to the World: Exploring the Impact of Literacy on our Consciousness” during the Re-imagining Education Conference in February 2022, hosted by the Ecoversities Alliance.
+Jinan presented a session entitled “From the Word to the World: Exploring the Impact of Literacy on our Consciousness” during the Re-imagining Education Conference in February 2022, hosted by the Ecoversities Alliance.

 by Jinan KB